kim-hansu/kim-hansu.github.io/_posts/2026-01-24-InvitedPresentationKSDO2026.md

        style="max-width: 100%; height: auto; width: auto; max-height: 50vh; object-fit: contain;">
 </div>

 Prof. Hansu Kim gave an invited presentation (Early Career Researcher Session) entitled “Design of an Additive Manufactured Aircraft Component Using Topology Optimization” at the [KSDO 2026 Conference](https://ksdo.net/), held at KAIST, Daejeon, Korea.
-In recognition of this invited presentation, he was presented with a Certificate of Appreciation.
+In recognition of this invited presentation, he received a Certificate of Appreciation.
 The invitation was a great honor!